Oliver-Weiss/SpiritualityAndFate/README.md

 This is a neat little, short-term test game I'm creating to figure some things out!
 More information will be added here as it gets developed and fleshed out.
-Thank you for the interest!
+There's not too much to say about it, as it's not a fully fleshed-out project.
+I just tested what I could do.
+Expect more detailed projects to come! ♥